bdring/FluidNC/FluidNC/test/UnitTests.md

 for analysis and so forth.

-The "Support" folder is the main thing that gives this mimicking ability, so that the code in the Grbl_Esp32 folder is able to compile.
+The "Support" folder is the main thing that gives this mimicking ability, so that the code in the FluidNC folder is able to compile.
 For example, when including `<Arduino.h>`, in fact `Support/Arduino.h` is included.

 The include folders that have to be passed to the x86/x64 compiler are:

 - X86TestSupport
-- ..\Grbl_Esp32
+- ..\FluidNC

 ## Test code